ji-zai/personal-site/content/essays/seek-truth.md

 But, of course this example was a contrived system to illustrate that there is skill to seeking truth.
 In nature, systems are incredibly messy.
 Not knowing the output for an input is simply one of the many kinds of delusions we can have about a system.

-Understanding all the ways we can be deluded about a system helps us have a more granular, higher resolution, more true understanding of what seeking truth even means.
+Understanding all the ways we can be deluded about a system helps us have a more granular, more accurate understanding of what seeking truth even means.

 Our delusions about a system often manifest through:
 - Inaccuracies in how we represent truths.